 Section 4111.03 | Overtime.

-(A) An employer shall pay an employee for overtime at a wage rate of one and one-half times the employee's wage rate for hours worked in excess of forty hours in one workweek, in the manner and methods provided in and subject to the exemptions of section 7 and section 13 of the "Fair Labor Standards Act of 1938," 52 Stat.
+(A) Except as provided in section 4111.031 of the Revised Code, an employer shall pay an employee for overtime at a wage rate of one and one-half times the employee's wage rate for hours worked in excess of forty hours in one workweek, in the manner and methods provided in and subject to the exemptions of section 7 and section 13 of the "Fair Labor Standards Act of 1938," 52 Stat.
 1060, 29 U.S.C.A.
-207, 213, as amended.
+207, 213, as amended, and, effective beginning on the effective date of this amendment, sections 2 and 4 of the "Portal to Portal Act of 1947," 29 U.S.C.
+252 and 254.

 Any employee employed in agriculture shall not be covered by the overtime provision of this section.